A Storm Forms

 • As storms approach land, teams begin to evaluate the potential in country impact of the storm

-When a storm hits land, as Hurricane Dorian recently has in the Bahamas, our operations team closely monitor the situation in the country.
+When a storm hits land, our operations team closely monitor the situation in the country.

 • Staff begin to gather as much information about the disaster as possible through a wide variety of sources

 • Staff talk to local governments, local partners or contacts in country to understand what they are initially seeing as the storm hits

 • ShelterBox reaches out to Rotarians and Rotary clubs, as well as local humanitarian organizations and past partners to gather as much localized information about the storms early impacts as possible